Kaouther Ben Hania

 Kaouther Ben Hania, also written Kaouther Ben Henia or Kaouther Benhenia, is a Tunisian filmmaker.

-She is most known for her 2020 film The Man Who Sold His Skin, which was nominated for the Best International Feature Film at the 93rd Academy Awards, and her 2024 documentary Four Daughters, which was nominated for Best Documentary Feature at the 96th Academy Awards.
+She is best known for her feature films The Man Who Sold His Skin (2020) and The Voice of Hind Rajab (2025), both of which were nominated for the Academy Award for Best International Feature representing Tunisia.
+Her documentary Four Daughters (2023) was nominated for the Academy Award for Best Documentary.

 Early life

 Kaouther Ben Hania was born in Sidi Bouzid.
 She studied at the Ecole des Arts et du Cinéma (EDAC) in Tunisia, then studied at La Fémis and the Sorbonne in Paris.

 She studied from 2002 to 2004 at the Tunis School of Arts and Cinema.
 During this training she directed several short films, one of which, La Breche, was noticed.
 In 2003, she also participated in a feature film writing workshop funded by Euromed.
 In 2004, she continued her training at La Fémis, first at the summer university and then in 2004–2005.

 In 2006, she directed another short film, Moi, ma sœur et la chose, inspired by the short story Le Jeune homme and l'enfant et la question by Mohsen Ben Hania.
 She then worked for Al Jazeera Documentary Channel until 2007.
 Then she directed several feature films, distinguished in various festivals, while resuming her studies in 2007–2008 at the Sorbonne Nouvelle University.